-- ► If there exists a colluder in the m-DAG, then the full law is not identifiable.
-However, the target law might still be identified. - ▶ An example of this is the block-conditional MAR model.
+- If there exists a colluder in the m-DAG, then the full law is not identifiable.
+However, the target law might still be identified. - ► Even though the odds ratio parameterization led to completeness results for full law identification, the m-DAG factorization is still the only tool we can use for target law identification (in the presence of colluders). - An example of this is the block-conditional MAR model.